alysebos/Bean/README.md

 			vaccines: ["rabies", "feline leukemia"],
 			treatments: ["dental cleaning"]
 		},
-		miscNotes: "Any miscellaneous notes about the checkup in a text box.
+		miscNotes: "Any miscellaneous notes about the checkup in a text box."
-					Try to let the user use some formatting, like new lines.
+					// Try to let the user use some formatting, like new lines.
-					Use regex to disallow any HTML or special characters which would need to be escaped.
-Look up help!"
+					// Use regex to disallow any HTML or special characters which
+					// would need to be escaped.
+Look up help!
 	}
 ]}
 ```